 How Pool Circulation Works

 Pool water circulates through mechanical means.
-The pool pump and filter play the two prominent roles in pool circulation for home pools.
+The pool pump and filter play the two primary roles in pool circulation for home pools.

 Water is moved out of the pool via the pump’s skimmer, the small covered rectangular opening in the wall of a pool that traps debris or other objects that land in your pool.
 After it moves through the skimmer, the pool’s water continues through the pump to the filter, where the filter clears it of debris.
 Once the filter cleans the water, it continues back into the pool by way of the pool jets located in the pool’s walls.